SWPSCO/nockster/README.md

 | 0x8000  | —     | Partition  | Partition table                |
 | 0x9000  | 28KB  | NVS        | Encrypted seed storage (PIN)   |
 | 0x10000 | 3MB   | APP        | Firmware binary                |

+## Commands
+- Provision from scratch: `make flash-wipe`, then `siger-cli seed --port /dev/ttyACM0 --mnemonic "..." --pin 1234`.
+- Firmware update: `make flash` (seed stays put).
+- Sanity check after flashing: `siger-cli info --port /dev/ttyACM0` followed by a lock/unlock cycle to confirm the seed loads from NVS.
+- Other shortcuts:
+  - `make fw` builds the ESP32-S3 image, `make monitor` tails the serial console.
+  - `make wasm` rebuilds the web bundle (`crates/siger-wasm/pkg`) for the browser client.
+    - `cd web && npm run dev` to use webapp wallet
+  - `make cli` and `make core` keep the host tooling and shared library honest between firmware iterations.
+    - CLI app available at `target/x86_64-unknown-linux-gnu/release/siger-cli`

+## Notes
+- NVS data is AES-256-GCM encrypted with a key derived from the PIN; dumping flash without the PIN is useless.
+- The wasm app deserializes the draft jam, sends the values over the wire for signature, recomputes `tx_id`, jams the signed noun, and hands back a consumable `.tx`.